Written By Nik Koulogeorge

 Here are some ways to give back to your community without the need to organize an entire project.
 Most of these were pulled from the Key Club Florida District's COVID resource (Thanks y'all!)

-- Charity Miles: An app which tracks your movement and dedicates funds to your charity of choice for each mile you record.
+Charity Miles: An app that tracks your movement and dedicates funds to your charity of choice for each mile you record.

-- BeanBeanBean: Like the Free Rice app, this program gives oney to food banks as you answer trivia questions.
+BeanBeanBean: Like the Free Rice app, this program gives money to food banks as you answer trivia questions.
 Make a game of it!

 The great thing about at-home or contactless service is that it may not require the effort of the whole chapter.
 Allow your members to take part in whatever speaks to them.
 It may be more impactful to allow members to set up small groups or committees around their favorite project ideas.
 (That is not just a tip for COVID times.
 Chapter-wide service projects are dramatic and rarely put every members' skills and interests to good use)

-Here are some ways to organize fundraising projects with respect to your local guidelines.
+Here are some ways to organize fundraising projects concerning your local guidelines.
 Many of the aforementioned service projects can be transformed into fundraising projects with a little creativity and a positive attitude.

 Bingo: Create a bingo card to share on social media (like an Instagram story) and include a donation link on the card.
 Each square can include a dollar amount or a dare for a member/officer to complete.
 As people donate, you can tag them in the appropriate square and re-share the image.
 If each member shares a square on their story, then your chapter can post stories congratulating the members and donors whenever one gets a "BINGO."
 (Find designs on Canva).